renpy/renpy/sphinx/source/gui.rst

 Total GUI Replacement
 ---------------------

-Advanced creators can replace some or all of gui.rpy in its entirely.
+Advanced creators can replace some or all of screens.rpy in its entirely.
+When doing so, some or all of the code in gui.rpy may become redundant.
 It's probably a good idea to call :func:`gui.init` to reset styles - but after that, a creator can do whatever they want.
 It usually makes sense to include some or all of the :ref:`special screens <screen-special>`, to make sure players can have access to all the functionality Ren'Py provides.